 In 1996 GADD was successful in procuring a small grant from the County Durham Health Authority to help set the organisation up with basic necessities for the project.
 From 1997 to date GADD has received funding from County Durham and Darlington Health Authority for work in South County Durham (this funding has continued from the NHS through the successors of the Health Authority, today being the Darlington & Durham PCT's) and Darlington Borough Council to support those infected or affected by HIV/AIDS in Darlington.
 This made it possible to extend and enhance its services to the local community.
 GADD also received a grant in 2002 from the Northern Rock Foundation to expand its premises in order to enhance service delivery even further.

-When GADD was initially founded, it was to provide a safety net and the improvement of gay and bisexual menís mental and physical well being in the South Durham area.
+When GADD was initially founded, it was to provide a safety net and the improvement of gay and bisexual men’s mental and physical well being in the South Durham area.
 It now provides a safety net for all Lesbian Gay Bi Trans Questioning and Intersex people.